 Find a quiet place and reflect on these questions.

-How to Live the Life You Want Without Money
+How to Live a Happy Life Without Money

-How can you live the life you want without money?
-It’s a question few of us ask ourselves, so I think we should begin by asking a different set of questions.
+How can you live a happy life without money?
+It’s a question few of us ask ourselves, but to figure out how to live the life you want without money, you must begin by asking a different set of questions.

 If these were your last days, where would you want to spend your energy?
 On your spouse, children, religion, health, philanthropy, or something else entirely?
 Are you spending your time on those things now?
 If not, why not?